NerTzhuLz/PhoenixBot/README.md

 ### Possible expansion:
 #### Small
 * Add clickable links to squad filled messages to go see the squad
+* Test out for ping system - Create temp role, add everyone to it, ping the role, delete the role

 #### Medium
 * Serious amounts of refactoring